 - Promoting Premium accounts.

-- The removal of hashtags in the trends.
+- The removal of hashtags from trends.

 A battle between commitment and responsibility